Beliavsky/Fortran-Tools/README.md

 [Fortran90Namelists.jl](https://github.com/singularitti/Fortran90Namelists.jl): Julia implementation of Python [f90nml](https://github.com/marshallward/f90nml) for working with Fortran namelists

+[fortranc-rs](https://github.com/smoothdeveloper/fortranc-rs): library for Cargo build scripts to compile a set of Fortran/assembly files into a static archive for cargo (Rust) to link into the crate being built, by Gauthier Segay.
+This crate does not compile code itself; it calls out to the default compiler for the platform.

 [fortran-descriptor-parser](https://github.com/LukaOber/fortran-descriptor-parser): in Rust, parse bytes which are formatted according to a Fortran format edit descriptor, by LukaOber

 [FortranFile](https://github.com/ncke/FortranFile): read data using Swift from files using a Fortran format specification, by Nick Everitt